golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 Description: Parallel processing on Golem Network - Tutorial
 ---

-This tutorial will lead you through the steps required to execute tasks in parallel on the Golem Network.

-!!!
+#

+{% alert level="info" %}

 Prerequisites
-  * Install and run the Yagna daemon on your machine (see quickstart)
-  * Initialize payment with yagna payment init --sender (Note: payment needs to be initialized after each launch of yagna service run)
+  * Yagna daemon installed and running with `try_golem` app-key configured ([instructions](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors)).
   * Have Docker installed and Docker service available

+{% /alert %}

+## Introduction

+This tutorial will lead you through the steps required to execute tasks in parallel on the Golem Network.

 We will go through the following steps:

-* Define the problem and split it into chunks that can be executed in parallel
+- Define the problem and split it into chunks that can be executed in parallel
-* Create a Golem image
+- Create a Golem image
-* Create a requestor script
+- Create a requestor script
-* Run the tasks in parallel and process the output
+- Run the tasks in parallel and process the output

 ## Define the problem